climatepolicyradar/policies-mentioned-in-policies/writeups/02-removing-false-positives.md

 The mentions from this are then exported into a json that includes document ids and the text block where the mention was found.
 This json will be used to train/test the classifier in the PR coming up.

+## Policy Classifier

+### NER model

+Made the baseline code more efficient and removed parts to be able to run on the whole corpus and get data for the NER model Created (trained, validated, tested) basic NER model

+### Entity Disambiguation

+1. Load in data of our documents
+2. Fuzzy match found titles to titles of our documents
+3. Narrow down to top matches
+4. When there are multiple matches, try to detect geography mentioned in text block and match based on that as well
+5. Adding in GST and running model on that data to see performance.

+## What problems have I not addressed?

+I originally tried to set more strict rules for the model such as requiring capitalization in titles and necessitating that titles must include at least one of a list of key policy words.
+I found this to be too restrictive, but some different combination of rule setting might improve model performance.
+See work done previously [here](https://linear.app/climate-policy-radar/issue/RND-885/test-if-defining-specific-rules-for-ner-is-useful).

+Right now, we are just returning None instead of running through the logic in this else statement because it takes too long to run and check if the geography is also mentioned in the text block window.
+The result of this is that are training/test set (mentions.json) only contains examples where the geography of the document and the mention are the same (this excludes a small but non-trivial number of examples).
+Ticket [here](https://linear.app/climate-policy-radar/issue/RND-898/incorporate-check-of-geography-to-create-test-set).